-What's one way to boost your humoral immunity?
-This is the system that protects your blood and tissues after all, and it deserves a little help to do its very important job.
+Your humoral immunity is the system that protects your blood and tissues.
+And it deserves a little help to do its very important job.

 It’s not difficult to add some cloves to your diet.
 The spice is popular and is often used to add a sweet and aromatic taste to pumpkin pie, muffins, cookies, and breads.
 Cloves are also added to many entrees.

-Clove contains significant amounts of an active ingredient called "eugenol."
-This ingredient has been the subject of numerous health studies, including studies on the prevention of toxicity from…
+Eugenol has been the subject of numerous health studies, including studies on the prevention of toxicity from…

-When using clove oil, keep in mind that the oil is very strong and can cause irritation if used in its pure form.
+When using clove oil, keep in mind that the oil is very strong.
+It can cause irritation if used in its pure form.
 Get your doctor’s advice before applying clove oil topically.
 You can dilute the clove oil in olive oil or distilled water before applying.

 Dr. Victor Marchione received his Bachelor of Science Degree in 1973 and his Medical Degree from the University of Messina in 1981.
 He has been licensed and practicing medicine in New York and New Jersey for over 20 years.

 Dr. Marchione is a respected leader in the field of smoking cessation and pulmonary medicine.
-He has been featured on ABC News and World Report, CBS Evening News with Dan Rather and the NBC Today Show and is the editor of the popular The Food Doctor newsletter.
+He has been featured on ABC News and World Report, CBS Evening News with Dan Rather and the NBC Today Show and is an editor at the popular Doctor's Health Press website.